OXDBXKXO/Solebot/README.md

 # How it works

 For Account Creation, the bot fetches a valid csrf_token then uses it to post an account creation request.
 It's that simple.

-For Adding An Article To Cart, the bot fetches fetches a valid_csrf token then uses given credentials to login.
+For Adding An Article To Cart, the bot fetches a valid_csrf token then uses given credentials to login.
 The cookies obtained are used to add product to cart.
-The bot will fetch available size and maximum quantity allowed for provided product's link.
+The bot will fetch available size and maximum quantity allowed for provided product's link to help user create a valid request.
 The request is then created and sent to server.